Violates Standard 3: Human Benefit (1.0 Response Integrity Required)

 December 2025 Status: CRITICAL THRESHOLD CROSSED: Lethal Autonomous Weapons Systems (LAWS)—”killer robots” that select and engage targets without human intervention—are no longer science fiction.
 They’re operational, proliferating, and approaching mass deployment.

-Pentagon’s “Replicator” Program (August 2023 announcement, 2025 deployment): U.S. Deputy Secretary of Defense Kathleen Hicks unveiled plans to “field attritable autonomous systems at scale of multiple thousands, in multiple domains, within the next 18-24 months.”[1]
-The goal: waves of AI-powered autonomous weapons deployed on land, sea, air, and space.
+Pentagon’s “Replicator” Program (August 2023 announcement, deployment underway 2025): U.S. Deputy Secretary of Defense Kathleen Hicks unveiled plans to “field attritable autonomous systems at scale of multiple thousands, in multiple domains, within the next 18-24 months.”[1]
+The goal: waves of AI-powered autonomous systems deployed on land, sea, air, and space.
 Human soldiers paired with expendable intelligent weapons that can be quickly replaced after destruction.

 Russia’s Serial Production (2025): Russia began serial production of the Marker land robot equipped with Kornet anti-tank missiles and drone swarm capabilities.[2]
 These autonomous ground vehicles can identify, track, and engage targets without human operators.